 Emotional anguish is far more powerful than simple bodily suffering.
 The subconscious emotional mind holds on to sensitive issues for life and is reluctant to deal with these problematic concerns.
 The subconscious mind will not allow repressed thoughts and feelings to become conscious, since it fears the effects these issues will have on the overall self.

 Ironically, if the repressed emotions were conscious, they could be actively acknowledged and dealt with, rendering them completely impotent to cause us harm.
 The subconscious will not let go of these troublesome emotional issues and instead allows them to plague us with a lifelong barrage of psychological and psychosomatic crises.
 It is this repression process which creates the need for many cases of chronic agony to exist.

 Discomfort can become a constant unwanted companion, a tutor of undesired lessons, a harbinger of doom and gloom and a potential apocalypse in the future.
 Suffering can become a lifestyle.

-Now, I still have pain, but I do not fear it or cater to its every whim.
+Now, I no longer have pain and I do not fear it or cater to its every whim.